remotephone/blog.rmtph.one/_posts/2020-01-20-My-AWS-Organization.md

 ![Organization Map]({{site.url}}/images/orgmap.png){: .center-image }

-The Primary Account manages all the other accounts, the Active accounts have minimal Service Control Policies (SCP) set to restrict activity in the account, the Restricted accounts are test groups for SCPs (maybe restricting to a single region, service, or condition), and finally Inactive accoutns are accounts I created but don't need so they're locked down entirely by SCPs.
+The Primary Account manages all the other accounts, the Active accounts have minimal Service Control Policies (SCP) set to restrict activity in the account, the Restricted accounts are test groups for SCPs (maybe restricting to a single region, service, or condition), and finally Inactive accounts are accounts I created but don't need so they're locked down entirely by SCPs.

 You'll need to sign up for an AWS account with an email address (eventually you'll need a few).
 This should not be the same email and AWS account you use to order underwear and  light bulbs.
 I recommend you set up a separate gmail or whatever account.
 The email address should tell you something about the purpose - blogpostdemo-master@gmail.com or whatever.
 Configure it to use hardware 2fa and a complex password.
 The hardware 2FA is going to come in handy because we're going to use it over and over.
 If you were a fancy organization with complex security needs, you'd manage this differently - we are not and you're welcome to go beyond the scope of these posts to set this up differently.